-- STEP 1 Identify any income year before the payment of tax was made for which the company received a refund of income tax. - For RI Pty Ltd this was year 1. - STEP 2 Add up the part of the refund that is attributable to a tax offset that is subject to the refundable tax offset rules. - For RI Pty Ltd, the amount of R&D tax offset received was \$45,000. - STEP 3 Subtract any reduction of a franking credit for any earlier payment by the entity.
+- STEP 1 Identify income years for which the entity received a refund of income tax before the entity paid tax.
+For RI Pty Ltd this was year 1. - STEP 2 Add up the part of the refund that is attributable to a tax offset that is subject to the refundable tax offset rules. - For RI Pty Ltd, the amount of R&D tax offset received was \$45,000. - STEP 3 Subtract any reduction of a franking credit for any earlier payment by the entity.